 This item is sourced from the Income Tax return for companies (IR4).
 The values returned are the amount of donations made; the tax expenditure associated with these donations are the amount of donations multiplied by the company tax rate prevailing for the tax year in which the donations are returned.

 Analysis of filing patterns in the previous two years suggests that claims for donation-related deductions are generally available by April the following year, and additional claims for a deduction are not large.
-Consequently, data for 2014/15 uses the claims information available at the end of April 2016.
+Consequently, data for 2015/16 uses the claims information available at the end of April 2017 with a small allowance for later claims.

 Charitable or other public benefits: tax credit